 - Ready-to-use lesson plans

-Students will also have the chance to visit working courts in Truro, Plymouth and Exeter, where they can meet judges, ask them questions and sit in on a live trial.
+Students also had the chance to visit working courts in Truro, Plymouth and Exeter, where they took part in a Q&A with working judges and observed a live trial.

 This ground-breaking scheme has been so enlightening for students and teachers in Devon, Cornwall and the Isles of Scilly.
 With this unique insight into the role police, lawyers and judges play in our community, I hope the young participants will become advocates for our justice system, with many considering careers the sector.

 Police and Crime Commissioner, Alison Hernandez